Wao-course/Ex_17/README.md

     * If you can't get the Compose file to work - start the services manually  (through VS) and attach them to the same database - should require less resources.

 The main tasks today is to setup a SAGA, which takes an order via the `OrderService`, then handle payment through the `PaymentSevice`, and if that succeeds updates the `InventoryService`.
+>Running the project is done imply by building the project and running the docker-compose file.

 The three Services should have endpoints for the basic functionality.
 You are welcome to add endpoints as needed.

 All of these steps can go wrong for varius reasons.

 * Which style of SAGA do you want to implement and why - discuss with your group?
+    >orchestrating the SAGA pattern would be suitable for handling the complex workflow of the services in Nozama.
+With an orchestrated approach, you can centralize control over the workflow, simplifying coordination and ensuring that each step of the process is executed in the correct sequence.
+This can help manage the complexity effectively and ensure the reliability and consistency of the overall system.

 * Implement this either via a Coreographed or Orchestrated SAGAs with all the services - you can choose whichever language and/or tools you need to make this implementation.
     * Make sure you account for all expected business failues.